cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 ### Presenters

 Presenters are used to return a "presentable" representation of some data, often based on certain conditions.
-The below presenter will show a user vital information on if and when a post was published:
+The below presenter will show a user if and when a post was published:

 ```ruby
 def publication_status